localstack/docs/content/en/aws/elasticsearch/index.md

 }
 {{< /command >}}

 3. If the `Processing` status is true, it means that the cluster is not yet healthy.
-You can run `decribe-elasticsearch-domain` to receive the status:
+You can run `describe-elasticsearch-domain` to receive the status:
 {{< command >}}
 $ awslocal es describe-elasticsearch-domain --domain-name mylogs-2
 {{< /command >}}